cautree/parallel_for_bioinfo/README.md

-this is collection of code in my job, not just bash parallel
+this is collection of code I find useful, not just bash parallel